EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 As a consequence, each message is group-authenticated by means of the AEAD algorithm and the Sender Key/IV used by the sender endpoint.
 Note that such Sender Key/IV can be derived by all the group members from the Sender ID and the commonly shared Master Secret and Master Salt.

-# Unicast OSCOAP messages with digital signature # {#sec-unicast-with-signature}
+# Unicast OSCOAP Messages with Digital Signature # {#sec-unicast-with-signature}

 Two endpoints engaging pure unicast communication secured with OSCOAP can benefit from exchanging digitally signed messages.
 This especially applies to scenarios where end-to-end confidentiality is not a security requirement to fulfill, and thus proxies are able to fully inspect, process and aggregate messages, while still not able to alter them.

-With reference to two endpoints using OSCOAP {{I-D.ietf-core-object-security}} for pure unicast communication, digital signing of exchanged messages can be used as follows.
+With reference to two endpoints using OSCOAP {{I-D.ietf-core-object-security}} for pure unicast communication, digital signing of exchanged messages can be enabled as follows.

-* Each of the two endpoint stores in the Security Context: i) the respective public-private key pair; ii) the other endpoint's public key; iii) a "Counter signature algorithm" field as defined in Section {{sec-context}} of this specification.
+* Each of the two endpoint additionally stores in the Security Context: i) the respective public-private key pair; ii) the other endpoint's public key; iii) a "Counter signature algorithm" field as defined in Section {{sec-context}} of this specification.

 * The Object-Security option of OSCOAP messages is encoded as described in Section 8.1 of {{I-D.ietf-core-object-security}}, with the following differences.

-   - The fifth least significant bit of the first byte is set to 0, to indicate that the "gid" parameter introduced in this specification and including the Context Identifier of an OSCOAP group is not present.
+   - The fifth least significant bit of the first byte is set to 0, to indicate that the "gid" parameter introduced in this specification and including the Context Identifier of an OSCOAP multicast group is not present.

    - The sixth least significant bit of the first byte is set to 1, to indicate the presence of the "countersign" parameter introduced in this specification and including the counter signature of the COSE object.